nikolaydubina/go-enum-example/README.md

 * compile time block of accidental arithmetics
 * compile time block of implicit cast of untyped constants
 * compile time block of all operators except `==` and `!=`
-* compile time block of creaing new values
+* compile time block of creating new values
 * **zero overhead**

 Simply,